greggelong/langtonsAnt/README.md

  I have refactored the processing code to use a java class I call Ant(), similar to my javascript code.

- Here I am plotting pixels so you get to see 10 times more steps before they wrap around the tours.
+ Here I am plotting pixels so you get to see 10 times more steps before they wrap around the torus.

  Something interesting about the oscillations of two ants: